reachingfdreams/sendo_homework/README.md

 - Using ElastichSearch as search engine

-  * Run and start it as a service with local IP and port.
+  * Run and start it as a service with local IP and port (default 9200)
-  * Create mapping to index products into ES
+  * Create an index with settings and mappings to index products into ES
   * Import the products (json file) into ES
   * Use restFul APIs for indexing and searching